Empty cell with sunlight shining through the window

 I may never know what he gets out of our meetings but I get plenty.
 There’s potentially the pride of helping him stay out of prison (and saving us all the cost) but I’ll never know.
 So it’s the other things that count: meeting someone outside of my usual cosy circles, admiring someone winning against the odds, and learning and re-learning the importance of listening.’

 We have more than 80 volunteer mentors at present – either matched or about to be matched with scholars.
 Our sincere thanks to them for their commitment.
-If you are interested in becoming a mentor, contact Veena at mentors@longfordtrust.org and watch our video about the value and impact of the mentoring relationship.
+Interested in becoming a mentor to someone in or leaving prison?
+Contact Veena at mentors@longfordtrust.org and watch our video about the value and impact of the mentoring relationship.

 Person's hand holding an academic mortar board in the air